antonymaina12/ShinyReorderDashboard/README.md

 # Reorder Report Project

-This is a R Shiny application that produces datatables and plots, helping a procurement offier to identify products to order.
+This is a Shiny app to automate the procurement process and to help understanding data efficiently.
+The app is interactive to the product requirements such as MOQ and carrying costs.
+The app also analyses monthly sales data, applying various supply chains management theories such as economic order quantity, exponential smoothing model and periodic review policy.

+The further details of the app will be uploaded in the near future!

 ![Image of Application](https://github.com/myfriendtae/reorder-report/blob/master/reorder-report-main.png?raw=true)